dtopio/attendance-frontend/README.md

 ## Step 5 — Build the table that displays records

-Replace the contents of `src/App.vue`.
+Rewrite the contents of `src/App.vue`.
 You're building a component that:

 1. On mount, calls the API to load all records
 2. Stores the records in a reactive variable